 How do I enroll in the EFMP?

-    By calling one of two EFMP offices at Camp Pendleton: Mainside (760) 725-5363 or San Onofre (760) 763-0868.
+By calling the EFMP office at (760) 577-5854 or by visiting the office inside McTureous Hall (bldg.
+218).
 Families who are interested in EFMP support will be assigned a caseworker to assist with the enrollment process and all available community and installation resources to facilitate services and continuity of care for the family.

 What are some of the benefits of enrolling in the EFMP?

 Personalized case management, resource & referral, workshops, playgroups, family events, and much more!
 Additionally, if an Exceptional Family Member is eligible, the Family Case Worker provides enrollment assistance with the Base Installation Respite Care Reimbursement Program & TRICARE Extended Coverage Health Coverage (ECHO).

 What does the Extended Care Health Options (ECHO) program provide?

 The TRICARE® Extended Care Health Option (ECHO) provides supplemental services to active duty family members with qualifying mental or physical disabilities.
 ECHO offers integrated services and supplies beyond those offered by the basic TRICARE health benefits program.

 Are families enrolled in the EFMP able to be stationed overseas?